DeadThread/starsync/README.md

 Logging

 Logs are saved in the logs directory and also viewable live in the web interface.
 Useful for troubleshooting and monitoring activity.
 Contributing

 Contributions and feedback welcome!
 Please open issues or pull requests on GitHub.
 License

 MIT License

-If you want me to generate this README as a file or add anything else, just ask!